CC-circuits and the expressive power of nilpotent algebras: The equivalence of CC-circuits and circuits over nilpotent algebras

 \subsection{$\CC^+[m]$-circuits}

-\begin{definition} A \emph{$\CC^+[m]$-circuit} $C$ over the set $\Z_m = \{0,1,\ldots,m-1\}$ containing $+$-gates, constant gates, and $\MOD_m$-gates of arbitrary fan in.
+\begin{defi} A \emph{$\CC^+[m]$-circuit} $C$ is a circuit over the set $\Z_m = \{0,1,\ldots,m-1\}$ containing $+$-gates, constant gates, and $\MOD_m$-gates of arbitrary fan in.
 We interpret $+$ as addition modulo $m$.
-As in the Boolean case, $\MOD_m$-gates output $1$, if their inputs sum up to $0$ modulo $m$, and $1$ otherwise. \end{definition}
+As in the Boolean case, $\MOD_m$-gates output $1$, if their inputs sum up to $0$ modulo $m$, and $0$ otherwise. \end{defi}

 Without loss of generality we can assume that in such a $\CC^+[m]$-circuit $C$ there are at most $m$ wires between two gates (otherwise we take their number modulo $m$).
 Furthermore, every wire from a $+$-gate to some $\MOD_m$-gate can be substituted by wires that go directly from the inputs of the $+$-gate to the $\MOD_m$-gate.
 By doing this substitution for all such wires (and reducing their number in each step modulo $m$) we obtain an equivalent circuit, whose size is linear in the size of the original.
 Thus, from now on, we assume that every $\CC^+[m]$-circuit has at most one $+$-gate, and this is the output gate.